Space-time nature of causality: Introduction

 \section{Introduction}

 {\bf In a causal world the direction of the time arrow dictates how past causal events produce future effects.
 The determination of the direction and the intensity of the arrow of influence, causality, is one of the first questions one tries to answer in order to model a system.
 In ecology, it is fundamental to understand whether zooplankton concentration drives fish population.
 In meteorology, one wishes to determine whether and how surface sea temperature affects atmospheric temperature in different parts of the globe, or how green house gases drive global temperature.
 In finance, tax and expenditure correlates with saving and growth.
 In geology, one wants to access the direction of the flows of underground water from some measurements of water reservoir levels.
 In urbanism, one wants to understand how electricity consumption drives (or is driven by) urbanism or how building environment leads to obesity.
 Given the relevance of the topic, several methods have been developed in the last decades to study causality.
 Among then, there are the approaches that access causality based on informational quantities.
-They are sustained by the fundamental idea if $X$ causes an effect in $Y$, then uncertainty about future states of $Y$ is reduced by considering the past of $Y$ and the past of $X$, a hypothesis that implicitly adopts the Granger causal idea that observations in the past of both $X$ (causing system) and $Y$ (where the effect is produced) can be used to predict the future state of $Y$.
-This work aims at unifying the Granger definition of causality defined in terms of predictability with those based on information quantities by studying the dynamical fundamental of causality.
-We will show that a system $X$ causes an effect in a system $Y$, if {\it solely} observations in $Y$ can be used to predict the past states of the system $X$, an observation that will lead us to propose a new informational theoretic quantity to determine the direction of causal events that we name Causal Mutual Information.
-Along the way to demonstrate this fundamental intrinsic dynamical property of causality, we will show that causality has space and time signatures, and each signature can be advantageously explored to study the direction of influence in different systems.
-Moreover, we will show that our quantity allows for a simple and less computational demanding approach, but rigorous, quantification of causality.}
+They are sustained by the fundamental idea that if $X$ causes an effect in $Y$, then uncertainty about future states of $Y$ is reduced by considering the past of $Y$ and the past of $X$, a hypothesis that implicitly adopts the Granger causal idea that observations in the past of both $X$ (causing system) and $Y$ (where the effect is produced) can be used to predict the future state of $Y$.
+This work aims at unifying the Granger definition of causality defined in terms of predictability with those based on information quantities by studying the spatio-temporal dynamics of causality.
+We will show that {{if}} a system $X$ causes an effect in a system $Y$, {{then not only causal information from $X$ to $Y$ is positive, but also longer-time or higher-resolution}} observations in $Y$ can be used to predict the past states of the system $X$, an observation that will lead us to propose a new informational theoretic quantity that we name Causal Mutual Information (CaMI), {{and that can assist us in easily quantifying the direction of the flow of information.
+This work will}} show that causality has space and time signatures, and each signature can be advantageously exploited to study the direction of influence in different systems.
+Moreover, we will show that our quantity allows for a simple, experimental appealing and less computational demanding approach, but rigorous, quantification of causality.}